ilmarkov/ilmarkov.github.io/_projects/CGX.md

 The only changes to the training script using pytorch distributed required are importing the built extension and specifying `cgx` as `torch.distributed.init_process_group` backend parameter and setting some environment variables.

-Applying CGX to distributed training on a single machine with 8xRTX3090 allows us to achiev 60% speedup compared to the Nvidia NCCL:
+Applying CGX to distributed training on a single machine with 8xRTX3090 allows us to achieve 60% speedup compared to the Nvidia NCCL:

 ![Transformer-XL base](/assets/img/TXL_comparison.png){:class="img-responsive"}